 ‘She harassed and stalked me over several years, and since her interview, other individuals have contacted me through my agents and publicists and said they were also harassed by Harvey, but all were too scared of her to come forward.’

-Following the success of Baby Reindeer – which, as of 18 July 2024, had 88.4 million viewers across the UK and India, has been at the top of Netflix's most-watched shows list and is the 10th most-watched English TV series of all time – several other high profile figures have come forward to say they have been targeted by Harvey in the past.
-While he has not commented on the story himself, Prime Minister Keir Starmer has allegedly been sent an excessive amount of emails by her too.
+Following the success of Baby Reindeer – which had 88.4 million viewers across the UK and India within two months of airing, has been at the top of Netflix's most-watched shows list and is the 10th most-watched English TV series of all time – several other high profile figures have come forward to say they have been targeted by Fiona in the past.

-Following Harvey’s lawsuit, Netflix vowed to stand by Gadd’s right to tell his story, declaring in a statement: ‘We intend to defend this matter vigorously and to stand by Richard Gadd’s right to tell his story.’
+Following Fiona's lawsuit, Netflix vowed to stand by Richard's right to tell his story, declaring in a statement: ‘We intend to defend this matter vigorously and to stand by Richard Gadd’s right to tell his story.’

 The lawsuit claims Netflix told ‘brutal lies’ in the Netflix series.
 The complaint says: ‘The lies that Defendants told about Harvey to over 50 million people worldwide include that Harvey is a twice-convicted stalker who was sentenced to five years in prison, and that Harvey sexually assaulted Gadd.